psanan/petsc_configure_helpers/README.txt

 This repository stores some convenience scripts to help with PETSc configuration.

+It is NOT very well-maintained at the moment.

 ### Local ###
 See `petsc_configure_XXX.sh`.
 Usage is something like this (but this hasn't been tested):